yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ### Problem 4: Testing (15 points)

 1. Write sufficient tests to ensure the your Stack, Queue, Depth-first Search, and Breadth-first Search work correctly. **(15 points)**

+Your tests can be given as a set of input files (in the respective formats described above) and their corresponding outputs, but any other sensible format will do fine.
+If your tests are input files, you should describe the scope in a comment appended at the end of your code.

 While it is a good practice to code defensively, we will not be supplying malformed property lists to your implementation.